 Stress, changes, problems at work or in the family, uncertainty about the future: persistent sadness or nervousness can sneak up on anyone, and do at some point in most people’s lives.
 While these mental troubles can apparently be caused by a variety of happenings, the events that seem to lead up to them are often just the last push needed to throw you off kilter.
 This is almost always the case when the result is actual, clinical depression or anxiety disorder, but your bodily health truly does have an effect, and indeed a significant one, on your mood.

 It’s natural to feel badly after a setback or disappointment, but especially if such feelings persist for more than a week or two, it might be time to get your house in order in more ways than one.
 You may or may not consider your body a temple, but it is certainly going to play home to the rest of you for the foreseeable future.
 While you shouldn’t expect instant results, some basic steps will certainly have effects that are both positive and long-lasting.
-Anyone who feels that their energy, hope, and motivation is draining away can benefit from doing these things.
+Anyone who feels that their energy, hope and motivation is draining away can benefit from doing these things.

 Watch What You Eat

-While it isn’t much wrong with reaching for a bowl of ice cream or a glass of wine at the end of a rough day, this will do you no favors if your state of mind has already been low for a while.
+While there isn’t much wrong with reaching for a bowl of ice cream or a glass of wine at the end of a rough day, this will do you no favours if your state of mind has already been low for a while.
 In general, a diet which is healthy in other ways – whole grains instead of refined starches, some vegetables, some lean protein, and cutting out risky treats such as sugar-laden snacks and alcohol – is good for your brain and hormonal balance, which will certainly reduce your stress levels and improve how you feel.

-There are a few foods with some specific mental benefits, at least anecdotally: oily fish (salmon, mackerel, sardines), berries, nuts, and seeds are all things to consider without needing to raise your weekly grocery budget by more than a few pounds.
+There are a few foods with some specific mental benefits, at least anecdotally: oily fish (salmon, mackerel, sardines), berries, nuts and seeds are all things to consider without needing to raise your weekly grocery budget by more than a few pounds.

 A number of people will scoff at this, or claim that they “meditate on the toilet”.
 Still, the science is clear: meditation has similar effects to antidepressants or anti-anxiety medication.
 Though it’s not easy to become good at it, anyone can start.
 Both inherently religious and completely nondenominational forms of meditation exist.